 OnDemand water heaters have become very popular in Greater Vancouver areas lately for several good reasons.
+Tankless water heater repair is very rare as the units are much more reliable than traditional hot water tank units.
 Tankless hot water heaters are more energy efficient than traditional units because they heat water as it is used, rather than heating and reheating water in a storage tank.
 They also take up significantly less physical space, as they do not have a bulky storage tank.

 Tankless water heaters are gaining popularity in the BC for several reasons:

 Since tankless heaters warm water on-demand, hot water will not run out.
 This is especially useful for large families or for homes with large hot water demands – for example, homes with a hot tub or spa system are often good candidates for a tankless system.
 If you have considered upgrading your tank size from 40- or 50-gallons to 66- or 80-gallons, we strongly recommend a tankless hot water heater.

 While traditional hot water tanks are compared based on gallon capacity, recovery rate and first hour rating, tankless hot water heaters are compared based on flow rate.
 As long as the home uses hot water at a flow rate below the tankless heater’s maximum flow rate, there is no “recovery”.
 For practical purposes, first hour usage is unlimited.